SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_caa13404-9243-493b-943e-9848cadb1f99_do_not_edit_manually.md

     - **Effort:** elementary

-??? abstract "Smbexec.py Service Installation"

-    Detects the use of smbexec.py tool by detecting a specific service installation

-    - **Effort:** elementary

 ??? abstract "Suspicious URI Used In A Lazarus Campaign"

     Detects suspicious requests to a specific URI, usually on an .asp page.
 The website is often compromised.